-The Department will generally select vendors that have experience in providing a broad range of as-needed SUD treatment services, including those provided at County Behavioral Health Facilities.
-However, in order to ensure the Department has a varied pool of qualified contractors, the Department may offer Master Agreements to vendors that offer a narrow scope of services in more highly specialized areas.
+The Department will generally select Vendors that have experience in providing a broad range of SUSS.
+However, in order to ensure the Department has a varied pool of qualified contractors, the Department may offer Master Agreements to Vendors that offer a narrow scope of services in more highly specialized areas.